The 4 Levels Of Strategy: The Difference & How To Apply Them

 Business Level Strategy

-The initiatives and objectives within each business unit’s strategy will be focused on gaining a competitive advantage in the particular market in which the business unit operates.
+The objectives and strategic initiatives within each business unit’s strategy will be focused on gaining a competitive advantage in the particular market in which the business unit operates.

 There are different types of business level strategies organizations adopt depending on the competitive advantage they want to gain.
-Organizations face crucial decisions here, with options like adopting a differentiation strategy or embracing a cost leadership approach.
+Organizations face crucial decisions here, with options like adopting a growth strategy, differentiation strategy, or embracing a cost leadership approach.

 📚 Learn more about the different types of business strategies in our article: What Is A Business Level Strategy?
 How To Create It + Examples